invinst/CPDBv2_frontend/docs/css-development-guide.md

 ## Responsive

+**Important Note:** Mobile layout is disabled for now.
+That means mobile layout will copy tablet layout for most patterns below.

 There are 3 patterns that you could use to make a component responsive.
 All of which are discussed below.
 Whatever pattern that you choose, make sure to use only 1 of them on a component.
 When your component does not need to be responsive, do not extend from any responsive component.

 ### Extends From `ResponsiveComponent`